iamshubh29/Breast-Cancer-Classification-using-Neural-Networks/README.md

 ### 5. Predictive System
 - A predictive system is implemented to classify a new tumor as malignant or benign based on the input data.
+### 6. Results
+This model achieves a high accuracy 96.49% on the test data.